Brick house corner showing stepped wall cracks and undermined foundation from subsidence

 Tree Roots and Vegetation

 Tree roots draw moisture out of the ground beneath your home.
-The soil dries, shrinks, and the foundation loses support.
+The soil dries, shrinks, the foundation loses support — and subsidence follows.
 Large trees close to the house are the most common culprit — but even garden beds and hedges with shallow roots can pull enough moisture to cause movement.

 Nearby construction activity causing ground movement and subsidence